|October 10, 2011

 FOR IMMEDIATE RELEASE

-The USAA is a nonprofit association founded on the democratic representation of freediving within the United States and internationally.
-Founded in 2003, the USAA consists of an active membership dedicated to furthering freediving in the United States and abroad.
-For more information about the USAA, the U.S. National Freediving Team, and membership please visit www.usfreediving.org.
+US Freediving is a nonprofit association founded on the democratic representation of freediving within the United States and internationally.
+Founded in 2003, US Freediving consists of an active membership dedicated to furthering freediving in the United States and abroad.
+For more information about US Freediving, the U.S. National Freediving Team, and membership please visit http://www.usfreediving.org.

 The International Association for the Development of Freediving, AIDA, is the international sanctioning body for freediving, individual and team competition, and freediving world record attempts.
 For more information about AIDA please visit http://www.aidainternational.org.